healthify/guides/protocol/development-workflow/README.md

 Given those conditions, the following should happen:

-After code review is completed, the developer manually pushes their release branch  onto staging.
+After code review is completed, the developer manually pushes their release branch onto a staging server.

-    git push staging master
+    git push <staging-remote> head:master

+> Don't forget to update the [Server Status Spreadsheet](https://docs.google.com/spreadsheets/d/1qZ5x80cYXHxACJbZ20W5MqH6ETRFDmaLTnsjaqen6O0/edit#gid=0) before and after you perform QA.

 When completed, the developer does their own QA to ensure things are still in ship shape.

 Given that it passes on staging, the developer may merge their pull request into master.